 photo by Jesse Mann

-Sycamore is the author of three novels and three nonfiction titles, and the editor of six nonfiction anthologies.
+Sycamore is the author of four novels and three nonfiction titles, and the editor of six nonfiction anthologies.

 Sycamore’s most recent anthology, Between Certain Death and a Possible Future: Queer Writing on Growing up with the AIDS Crisis, is one of BookRiot’s 100 Most Influential Queer Books of All Time.